MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/06-create-pipeline.md

 ## Run a pipeline

 You can train a model by running a job that refers to one training script.
 To train a model as part of a pipeline, you can use Azure Machine Learning to run multiple scripts.
-The configuration of the pipeline is defined in a YAML file, similar to a command job.
+The configuration of the pipeline is defined in a YAML file.

 In this exercise, you'll start by preprocessing the data and training a Decision Tree model.
-You can explore the pipeline job definition **job.yml** by navigating to **mslearn-aml-cli/Allfiles/Labs/05/job.yml**.
+To explore the pipeline job definition **job.yml** navigate to **mslearn-aml-cli/Allfiles/Labs/05/job.yml**.
 The dataset used is the **diabetes-data** dataset registered to the Azure Machine Learning workspace in the set-up.

 1. Run the following command in the Cloud Shell to open the files of the cloned repo.
     ```azurecli